pymupdf/PyMuPDF/docs/functions.rst

       :arg bool sanitize: *(new in v1.17.6)* if true, synchronization between resources and their actual use in the contents object is snychronized.
 For example, if a font is not actually used for any text of the page, then it will be deleted from the `/Resources/Font` object.

       .. warning:: This is a complex function which may generate large amounts of new data and render old data unused.
 It is **not recommended** using it together with the **incremental save** option.
 Also note that the resulting singleton new */Contents* object is **uncompressed**.
 So you should save to a **new file** using options *"deflate=True, garbage=3"*.

+         Do not any longer use this method to ensure correct insertions on PDF pages.
+Since PyMuPDF version 1.24.2 this is taken care of automatically.

 -----